qpfiffer/mzbh/README.md

 not great but it'll get the job done.
 You can run just the webserver with:

 ```
-./waifu.xyz --serve
+./waifu.xyz
 ```

-This runs the webserver by itself without starting the scraper component.
+This runs the webserver by itself.

 The webserver also accepts a thread counter argument, `-t`.
 This specifies the number of threads in the acceptor pool.